Racism in France: Racism against Algerians

-Algerians fought along the French during the Second World War, fighting Nazi powers and helping in the liberation of France.
+Algerians fought alongside the French during the Second World War, fighting Nazi powers and helping in the liberation of France.
 After the end of the war, Algerians sought to obtain their independence from France during the Algerian War.
 During the eight years of war, the number of Algerians in the metropolis went from 211,000 in 1954 to 350,000 in 1962.
-However, violence faced by the “Muslim population” only got worse.
+However, the violence faced by the "Muslim population" only got worse.
 The French army sectioned off prohibited zones in which it regrouped the Algerian migrants and put them under military surveillance.
 The army regrouped about 2 million Algerians.
-Furthermore, Algerian migrants worked the harshest, most difficult and less remunerative jobs.
-Finally, on October 17, 1961, during a protest organized by the Front of National Liberation, 11,538 people were arrested and over 100 were killed.
-Nevertheless, Algerians continued to migrate to the metropolis, staying for longer periods of time and bringing their entire families along.
+Furthermore, Algerian migrants worked the harshest, most difficult, and less remunerative jobs.
+Finally, on 17 October 1961, during a protest organized by the Front of National Liberation, 11,538 people were arrested and many, possibly 100 were killed.
+Nevertheless, Algerians continued to migrate to the metropolis, staying for longer periods and bringing their entire families along.
 There were 7,000 Algerian families in 1954 and 30,000 by 1962.

-On July 5, 1962, Algerians obtained their independence.
+On 5 July 1962, Algerians obtained their independence.
 Independent Algeria continued to see more and more of its young population migrate to France.
 The experience of Algerians in France was during the late 1970s and 1980s however characterized by racism and extreme violence.
-Recurrent issues during these decades were racial killings by police.
-In response, many protests and initiatives were in these decades organized in especially Paris, Marseille and Lyon, including Zaâma d'Banlieue in Lyon's suburbs and Rock Against Police in the Parisian suburbs.
+Recurrent issues during these decades were 'racial killings by police.
+In response, many protests and initiatives were in these decades organized in especially Paris, Marseille, and Lyon, including Zaâma d'Banlieue in Lyon's suburbs and Rock Against Police in the Parisian suburbs.

-Racism against North Africans (Arabs and Berbers)
+Racism against other North Africans (Arabs and Berbers)

 In March 1990, according to a poll reported in Le Monde, 76% of those polled said that there were too many Arabs in France while 39% said they had an "aversion" to Arabs.
 In the following years, Interior Minister Charles Pasqua was noted for dramatically toughening immigration laws.

 In May 2005, riots broke out between North Africans (Arabs and Berbers) and Romani in Perpignan, after a young North African man was shot dead and another North African man was lynched by a group of Romani people.

 In 2010, a poll found that 28 percent of French people think that North Africans are "more likely to commit crimes than members of other ethnic groups".

 In 2013, expressions such as «sale arabe» or «sale race» are considered as racist.

 This expression was also used against Camélia Jordana.

-Nonetheless, in 2016, Maghrebis are slightly more accepted than Muslim.
+Nonetheless, in 2016, Maghrebis were slightly more accepted than Muslims.